 Time will be spent addressing special needs as related to inclusion and health concerns associated with certain materials.
 The student will be expected to work as an aid with a local art teacher besides teaching several lessons related to a particular media.
+Also listed as EDU 358.
 Prerequisite: ART 338 and 348; MBST and grade of 2.67 in EDU 202 and 262.

-(Offered in interim of even academic years.)
+(Offered in interim of 2014, 2017, and 2020.)